 An EMS device will protect you from damage.
-The two EMS leaders are TRC and Progressive Industries.
+The two EMS leaders are Southwire (formerly TRC) and Progressive Industries.
 They both sell EMS devices that can attach externally at the pedestal, or internally.
 Cost is about the same at \$350-400.
-As of this writing, the Progressive unit comes with a lifetime warranty.
+As of this writing, both the Progressive unit and Southwire unit come with a lifetime limited warranty.